CS262E-Pilot/Knight-Ranker-App-Server/Knight-Ranker App-Engine Re-Deployment README.txt.txt

+Knight-Ranker App-Engine Re-Deployment README.txt

-Short Guide on how to re-deploy to Google Cloud Platform
+-Short Guide on how to re-deploy to Google Cloud Platform

 ======================================================================
 Author: Joseph Jinn
 version 1.2